blockful-io/spp2-voting-app/README.md

    - Remaining projects are allocated 1-year funding streams
    - Extended budgets are attempted first, falling back to basic budgets if necessary
    - Any remaining 2-year stream budget is transferred to the 1-year stream

+5. **Bidimensional Voting** (when enabled):
+   - Service providers with multiple budget options (basic/extended) are treated as related
+   - In each voter's ranking, all options from the same provider are grouped together
+   - The highest-ranked option determines the position for all related options
+   - This ensures that voters cannot rank different budget options from the same provider in arbitrary positions

 ## Installation